brunoviera0/Linux-Assignment-1/README.md

 Exercise 2: Factorial

-Create a Linux Shell Program that gets the factorial of a number provided by the user, using for loops.
+Create a Linux Shell Program that gets the factorial of a number provided by the user, using a for loop.